 The companies are claiming that new fees and design changes to their existing plans as a result of Obama care will cost employers and employees more than ever.
 How convenient, especially when none of these companies will go into detail about just how much Obama care is costing them and us versus other reasons.
 The truth is that worker contributions to health care insurance has risen by 89 percent over the last decade and employer costs have risen by 77 percent.
-Sure some of those increases can be laid at the doorstep of higher medical charges, but most of the increase simply reflects the fact that our workforce is getting older.

 The older we get, the more we need health services.
 Think about it, how much more time do you now spend in doctor's offices, visiting pharmacies or other medical centers.
 When we were younger, we paid insurance but rarely used the benefits.
 Now things are the other way around and hurting insurance company profit margins.
 Insurers don't like it.
 Thus, the premium increases.